 Starting mid-March and stretching into mid-April, it's spring break.
-Families, plus high school and college students out for a wild time, can put a damper on romance.
-Make sure you know what places to avoid during spring break before you make anniversary travel plans.
+Families, plus high school and college students out for a wild time, can turn an appealing getaway destination into a crowded, loud place that nobody but spring breakers wants to deal with.
+Make sure you know which places to avoid during spring break before you make anniversary travel plans.
 And that's not all.
 In some parts of the country, particularly the Northeast, March is known as "mud season."
-It's rainy and cold, so unless you cocoon in a romantic country inn, you may want to steer clear of those parts until late spring.
+It's rainy and cold, so unless you cocoon in a romantic country inn, you might want to steer clear of those locations until late spring.

 A Place in the Sun

-By March, most couples have had their fill of winter, and what they want most is a warm place to swim, sun, and unwind.
-A big bed with soft sheets, staff that's truly committed to service, and delicious food adds to the pleasure.
+By March, most everyone has had their fill of winter and what they want most is a warm place to swim, sun, and unwind.
+A big bed with soft sheets, staff that's truly committed to service, and delicious food add to the pleasure.
 Consider these destinations if you're intent on having a hot time:

-- Arizona - sweltering much of the year, Arizona is comfortable in March and there's plenty of sun
+- Arizona: sweltering much of the year, Arizona is comfortable in March, and there's dependably plenty of sun

-- Caribbean - turquoise waters and exceptional resorts await
+- Caribbean: Turquoise waters and exceptional resorts await on all these islands

-- Australia - it's the beginning of fall Down Under.
-Will this be the year you finally get to experience the magic of the Great Barrier Reef?
+- Australia: It's the beginning of fall Down Under and a great time to experience the magic of the Great Barrier Reef

 A Good Bet

-Even if throwing $5 into a slot machine would be a big investment for the two of you, I still recommend you consider spending your March anniversary at a casino-hotel.
+Even if throwing $5 into a slot machine would be a big investment for the two of you, spending your March anniversary at a casino-hotel promises loads of fun.
 No one will force you to spend time in the casino.
-These properties tend to surround themselves with excellent restaurants, offer professional entertainment, and charge low rates in comparison to what they offer.
+These properties tend to be surrounded by excellent restaurants, offer professional entertainment, and charge low rates in comparison to what they offer.
 Consider these places that feature legalized gambling on your anniversary getaway:

-- Las Vegas - try your luck; the weather is great!
+- Las Vegas: Try your luck; the weather is great in March

-- Puerto Rico - don't have passports?
-No worries; they're not required from U.S. citizens
+- Puerto Rico: If you don't have passports, there's no worry since they are not required from U.S. citizens

-If you've never skied wearing a T-shirt and shorts but the idea appeals, March is the month to go for it.
+If you've never skied wearing a T-shirt and shorts but the idea appeals to you, March is the month to go for it.
 The freezing winds of winter are just a memory, but the snow's still deep and challenging in these places:

-- Whiteface, Lake Placid, NY - take the challenge and whoosh down the bobsled track that once challenged Olympians
+- Whiteface, Lake Placid, New York: Take the challenge and whoosh down the bobsled track that once challenged Olympians